CSRG-Group/dcs-notes.github.io/cs126/index.md

 12. [ ] [General algorithms](part12.md)

-A *development* version of the notes containing WIP material is available [here](./cribSheet.md), but will not render correctly in GitHub pages, as it has not been ported across yet.

 Detailed handwritten notes for CS126 by **Josh Fitzmaurice** which cover the entire module split into two parts can be can be found below: